pasindipamodagamage/Css-Position-Assignment/README.md

 This project explores different CSS positioning methods such as `absolute`, `relative`, `fixed`, `sticky`, and the `grid layout`.
 Each design case has been built with specific guidelines and requirements in mind, making use of HTML and CSS to create fixed layouts that don't change upon browser resizing.

-##  you can refer this project 👩🏾‍💻 : https://assignment-03-css-positions.web.app
+##  👩🏾‍💻 you can refer this project: 🔗 https://assignment-03-css-positions.web.app

 ### 🔍 Case Studies